ABM4ALL/Melodie/docs/source/installation.rst

    sphinx-autobuild source html -E -a

-To keep your local repository up to date, please follow these steps below:
+To keep local repository up to date, please follow these steps:

 .. code-block:: shell